geerlingguy/ansible-role-drush/README.md

 Whether to keep Drush up-to-date with the latest revision of the branch specified by `drush_version`, and whether to force the update (e.g. overwrite local modifications to the drush repository).

+    drush_force_composer_install: no

+Use this if you get an error message when provisioning like `Unable to load autoload.php.
+Run composer install to fetch dependencies and write this file`.
+It will force a `composer install` inside the Drush directory.

     drush_composer_cli_options: "--prefer-source --no-interaction"

 These options are the safest for avoiding GitHub API rate limits when installing Drush, and can be very helpful when working on dependencies/installation, but builds can be sped up substantially by changing the first option to --prefer-dist.